 Billing statements are available in the student portal.
 Students are responsible for checking their student portal regularly to access their tuition account information.
-Payment for classes is due the 15th of the month following semester end.
 Payment due dates are based on the course start date.

-Saint Mary’s students online in Engage must pay their tuition in full by the 8th day of class.
+Saint Mary’s students online in Engage must pay their tuition in full by the scheduled due date.
 Failure to pay will result in withdrawal from the class.

 Financial Agreement Form

 Students are financially responsible for all charges incurred on their account regardless of the method of payment.
 All students are required to sign a financial agreement form online prior to registration.